AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

 This document describes how to build an IPsec tunnel based Site2Cloud connection between an Aviatrix Gateway and a Palo Alto Networks Firewall.
 To simulate an on-prem Firewall, we use a VM-Series in an AWS VPC.

-Network setup is as following:
+The network setup is as follows:

 **VPC1 (with Aviatrix Gateway)**